 Dr. Martino Stierli (martino_stierli@moma.org)

+TA: TBC

 Course Overview

 The independence of the newly formed South Asian nations of India, Pakistan, and Ceylon (later Sri Lanka) from centuries of British rule in 1947/48 was not only a decisive historical marker for the dawn of the post-colonial period, but also a highly significant date for the global evolution of modern architecture.
 The newly installed (mainly democratic) governments looked at modern architecture as a means to cast their respective national projects in a progressive garb and as a counterpoint to the neo-classicism of the British.
 Nonetheless, as the diverging positions of Gandhi and Nehru viv-à-vis the modern project illustrate, the vision of a future India and the role of modern architecture in its imaginary was by no means uncontested.